R-Dson/llamate/README.md

 ## TODO
 - Add pre-configured optimal parameters for pre-configured alias models.
-- Look into supporting Vulkan and AMD ROCm.
 - Add support for importing model yaml files.
-- Add init to the install script.

 # Acknowledgement